Tara-Engine/Tara/README.md

 Anything in the "Vendor" folder is third-party, and the license, if available, is in the folder of each individual part.
 As far as possible, these are also git submodules.
 The `premake5.lua` file directly in "Vendor" is used for the various projects for these submodules.

+Other submodules may be found in "Tara/lua".
+These are lua libraries that make lua easier to use.